 - Divide the other half equally between protein and carbohydrate

-- One serving of protein is about the size of a deck of cards
+- One serving of protein is about the size of your palm, or a deck of cards

-- One serving of carbohydrate is about the size of your fist or 3/4 of a cup of cooked rice, pasta or noodles
+- One serving of carbohydrate is about the size of your fist.
+This is about 2/3 of a cup of cooked rice, 1 cup of pasta or noodles, or 3 small pieces of potato or sweet potato

 Share an entrée with a friend, or order an entrée as a main.
 Choose grilled, steamed, roasted or stir-fried foods rather than fried.
 Steer away from creamy sauces, dressings, mayonnaise, butter or cream as these are generally high in saturated fats and kilojoules.
 If nothing is suitable on the menu, don’t be afraid to ask the chef to prepare something different for you.
 Try to avoid the bread basket as you often don’t need this on top of your meal.